 Don’t you love it when, on a whim, you discover the perfect outfit?
-I happened upon this combination back in March, while experimenting with ways to style this Organic Cotton Rib Tank from Lois Hazel that I had just bought.
+I happened upon this combination back in March, while experimenting with ways to style a Lois Hazel Organic Cotton Rib Tank (no longer available, but similar here or here) from that I had just bought.
 I suddenly remembered the beautiful vintage cardigan that I had folded away at the back of my cupboard – a piece my mother had bought me back in high school from our local antique shop and this outfit effortlessly came together.

 I love how the combination of crochet lace and the Levi’s ribcage straight ankle jeans, lends this look a subtle Jane Birkin 70s vibe.
 It was an outfit that not only felt like “me” but, now I come to think of it, also represents the values my wardrobe is built on too.
 This outfit combines good quality wardrobe staples (Levi’s jeans), a sustainably made piece (a Lois Hazel top) and a pre-loved item (this beautiful vintage cardigan) to create a simple, minimalist look.
 These are all elements of the KISS (Keep it Simple and Sustainable) principle that I created to guide my purchases: